 The purpose of this research study is to examine the predictors of the beneficial effects of estrogen replacement therapy (ERT) on depressive symptoms and cardiovascular health during the menopause transition.
 There is evidence that a history of depression before menopause will predict both the course of depressive symptoms and cardiovascular risk during the menopause transition.
 A history of depression may also predict the benefits of ERT in perimenopausal women.
+Click here for the study brochure.

 Eligible women will be randomly assigned (i.e., by chance) to either transdermal ERT (a skin patch containing 17b-estradiol) or placebo (a skin patch containing an inert substance).